zacharyshupp/GitPlayground/README.md

 repo for playing with git and github

 ## Test 1
-Added new section for test 1
+Added new section for test 1.

+adding additional text.